sarah-antillia/Image-Deformation-Tool/README.md

 </h3>

-This is a simple python class <a href="./ImageElasticDeformer.py">ImageElasticDeformer</a> to deform an image by using scipy gaussian filter, map_coordinates, and numpy meshgrid functions.<br?
+This is a simple python class <a href="./ImageElasticDeformer.py">ImageElasticDeformer</a> to deform an image by using scipy gaussian filter, map_coordinates, and numpy meshgrid functions.<br>
 It is based on the Python code in the following kaggle web-site.<br>
 <br>
 https://www.kaggle.com/code/jiqiujia/elastic-transform-for-data-augmentation/notebook